 6. Go whale-watching

 While you can book a whale-watching tour from Sayulita, remember that seeing these marine giants is never a guarantee.

-When looking for a whale-watching tour from Sayulita, remember to book it with a company that respects the environment and uses quiet boats that don’t disturb the marine wildlife.
+When looking for a whale-watching tour, book it with a company that respects the environment and uses quiet boats that don’t disturb the marine wildlife.
 Read online reviews and carefully vet tour operators.